All over the world, courts have been weaponized against those who speak truth to power and stand up for the rights of the most vulnerable.

 “My partner had so many transgressions against me, and when you contact the police, they do not come out immediately… I was always in fear, because he followed me to my place of work, he followed me to our children’s school; it was really a dark period in my life.”

-However, Nicky now has a much better understanding of her rights and wants to share her experiences to help others.
+Nicky now has a much better understanding of her rights and wants to share her experiences to help others.

 “I want to make a difference in someone else’s life so that I can relieve some of their pain, purely out of my experience and witnessing what was done to me.
 And whatever happens, I truly hope that the crime in Atlantis and gender-based violence will be reduced.
 This is only possible if the police begins to tackle challenges serious and not treat the victims as if they are the criminals, because we are in need of help.”

-More compassion is needed, more care is needed.
-Sometimes, you are so afraid to be in the same room as the person that abused, or committed violence against you and you need that support and a guarantee that the same transgressions will not be committed again.
-Unfortunately, this is not the case and it is only you and the law and those who harm you.
+More compassion is needed; more care is needed.
+Sometimes, you are so afraid to be in the same room as the person that abused or committed violence against you, and you need that support and a guarantee that the same transgressions will not be committed again.
+Unfortunately, this is not the case, and it is only you and the law and those who harm you.

 Nicky Survivor from Atlantis